 What Is a Cephalhematoma?

 A cephalhematoma forms when the blood vessels between the skull and its lining rupture, causing swelling in the affected area.
-During a prolonged and difficult labor, the infant may sustain a cephalhematoma while being squeezed through the pelvis and birth canal.
-The physician may also cause a cephalhematoma to form by improperly using forceps or vacuum extraction while attempting to facilitate birth.
+During prolonged and difficult labor, the infant may sustain a cephalhematoma while being squeezed through the pelvis and birth canal.
+The physician may also cause a cephalhematoma to form by improperly using forceps or vacuum extraction while attempting to facilitate birth (example shown below).
 Undue pressure and suction on the skull may cause the blood vessels to rupture.

 The Physical Effects of Cephalhematoma